 If you’re a freezer-friendly type of baker, I recommend freezing them after baking them, but before you sugar them.
 They’re great in the freezer for 2 months.

-Give these mallorcas a go and let me know if you think I’m worthy of calling myself a Puerto Rican.
+Bake these Mallorcas this weekend.
+Let me know if I’m worthy of calling myself a Puerto Rican.
 It doesn’t matter if you do or don’t, to be quite honest.
 It’s taken a while to get here, but I’m pretty secure in my identity.
 The mallorcas do help, though.

 Don’t forget to pin and share this post with your pals!